hivdb/genbank_submission_tool/README.md

 # HIVDB GenBank Submission Tool

-This program can help you prepare sequences, meta data, and sequence annotations.
-It's designed for sanger sequencing results or consensus sequence of NGS sequencing.
+This tool can help you prepare aligned sequences, descriptive data, and sequence features for GenBank submission.
+It's designed for sanger sequencing or consensus sequence of NGS sequencing.

 ## How to use the program